-Toleration is when a person gradually needs more and more alcohol to achieve the same effect.
+Toleration is when you gradually need more and more alcohol to achieve the same effect.

-Addiction means that a person can no longer cope without alcohol.
-They feel they have to drink.
-Without alcohol they feel sick and have withdrawal symptoms.
-They start trembling, shivering, feel nauseous or even need to vomit.
-These withdrawal symptoms make it very difficult to overcome addiction, and specialist help and support is required.
+Addiction means that you can no longer cope without alcohol.
+You feel you have to drink.
+Without alcohol you feel sick and have withdrawal symptoms.
+You start trembling, shivering, feel nauseous or even have to vomit.
+These withdrawal symptoms make it very difficult to overcome addiction, and specialist help and support is needed.